hxy9243/hxy9243.github.io/source/_posts/2021-05-31-go-channel-examples.md

 They should give you a good introduction to channels and their basic behaviors.

 If you found any problems or some idioms that you think this experience summary can provide.
 Please feel free to message me and let me know.
 Many thanks in advance!

 I suggest you read the description and implement a toy version of each of these idioms first.
-Building your own implementation serves as a great exercise.
+Building your own implementation serves as a good exercise.

 # 1. Use Channels To Get Results